kotarou3/ffxiv-arena-images/README.md

 The arena phases are numbered by the order they appear in the fight, rather than corresponding exactly to fight phases (since arenas are reused in different phases)

+### TOP
+Arena radius: 20m

+The arena is very dull in these exports because most of the colour comes from effects, which are not rendered here

+These arenas were exported before people reached phase 2, so phase names are verbatim from the game files, and might not match up to actual phase order in-game.
+Especially odd is the phase 2 export being just an outside ring - presumably it's not actually a real phase and just numbered so for developer convenience

+All arenas were exported with ZoneFbx, as Godbert would error out when trying to export

 ### T4
 Arena radius: 25m